-And don’t forget to check them for heat retention.
+And don’t forget to check pillows for heat retention.
 Rest on the pillow for a few seconds, then lift your head up and feel how warm the spot is.
 A pillow that retains more heat will lead to sweatier nights.

 Some pillow manufacturers promote numbers like “fill power” to convince you that their pillows are higher quality and will last for longer.
 Don’t believe these claims unless the manufacturer backs them up with a good warranty or numerous customer reviews support the claim.